Here's what we know about Khashoggi's death after Saudi U-turn

 Lawmakers, meanwhile, have called on the president to hold Saudi Arabia accountable.

-NBC News reported Thursday that U.S. intelligence agencies believe it’s inconceivable that bin Salman had no connection to his Khashoggi’s death, but still have no “smoking gun” evidence that he ordered the journalist killed, citing multiple government officials.
+NBC News reported Thursday that U.S. intelligence agencies believe it's inconceivable that bin Salman had no connection to his Khashoggi's death but that they still have no "smoking gun" evidence that he ordered the journalist killed, citing multiple government officials.

-Sen. Lindsey Graham, R-S.C., said on Fox News that he did not think the Saudis' explanation was "credible at all."
+Sen. Lindsey Graham, R-S.C., said on Fox News that he didn't think the Saudis' explanation was "credible at all."

 "It's ridiculous to believe 18 people would go to Turkey to kill Mr. Khashoggi and nobody in the government know about it," he said.

-After days of will-he-won’t-he speculation, Treasury Secretary Steve Mnuchin tweeted Thursday that he would not be participating in Saudi Arabia’s Future Investment Initiative economic conference which begins Tuesday.
+After days of will-he-won't-he speculation, Treasury Secretary Steve Mnuchin tweeted Thursday that he wouldn't be participating in Saudi Arabia's Future Investment Initiative economic conference, which begins Tuesday.

+But he told The New York Times on Sunday that he would meet with his counterparts in Riyadh this week and that he planned to visit the Terrorist Financing Targeting Center, which the United States leads with Saudi Arabia.

+Mnuchin said that while "human rights issues are very important," he thought the United States should wait for more facts before determining whether the kingdom should be subject to sanctions.

 What's next?